ZeroSharp/zerosharp.github.com/source/_posts/2014-09-17-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-4.markdown

 ## Roslyn ##

-I haven't covered every detail of the Roslyn side of things - download the source code to see it all working.
-Here I'll just cover the main classes.
+Let's look at some of the main classes used to compile plug-in code at runtime.

-The `PluginSnippetCompiler` takes a string (for instance, the contents of an uploaded raw C# file) and converts it into an in-memory assembly with the same assembly references as the main project.
+The `PluginSnippetCompiler.Compile()` method takes a string (for instance, the contents of an uploaded raw C# file) and converts it into an in-memory assembly with the same assembly references as the main project.

-The Roslyn compiler is still in beta, and the Microsoft team have recently removed some syntactic sugar which made this task easier to read but the code below works with version 0.7.0.0.
+The Roslyn compiler is still in beta, and the Microsoft team have recently removed some syntactic sugar which made the code in the `Compile()` routine look cleaner.
+Hopefully they will include something similar soon.
+The code below works with version 0.7.0.0.

 ```c#
 public class PluginSnippetCompiler